How does the Michigan Main Street Program help communities?

 Michigan Main Street (MMS) began in 2003 and is a Main Street America™ Coordinating Program.
 As a MainStreet America™ coordinating program, MMS is affiliated with theNational Main Street Center, which helps to lead a powerful, grassroots network consisting of over 40 coordinating programs and over 2,000 neighborhoods and communities across the country committed to creating high-quality places and to building stronger communities through preservation-based economic development.

 MMS communities are designated through a competitive application process.
 These communities have continued to generate real results by supporting new and existing businesses, planning and funding physical improvements, organizing events and promotions to raise the profile of their downtown district and engaging community members in downtown revitalization.
 Information reflecting the impact of the MMS Program is self-collected and shared with the Michigan Main Street Center by Select and Master Level communities on a monthly and annual basis.

-To read more about the successes of the Michigan Main Street Program, download the full Michigan Main Street 2016-2017 Annual Report.
+To read more about the successes of the Michigan Main Street Program, download the full Michigan Main Street Impact Report – 2023 edition.

 Main Street Approach™

 The Main Street Approach™ is a unique, historic preservation based economic development strategy that focuses on leveraging existing social, economic, physical and cultural assets to energize community revitalization efforts and help manage success for the long term.
 The approach leads to tangible outcomes that benefit the entire community through encouraging communities to enact long-term change while also implementing short-term, inexpensive and place-based activities that attract people to the commercial core and create a sense of enthusiasm about the community.